 In 2011, a famous clay artist died of mesothelioma.
 According to a New York Times article, Frank Bender was a forensic sculptor who created three-dimensional faces using clay.
 He passed away at age 70 due to pleural mesothelioma.

-The New York Times report does not link the cancer to his clay art profession.
-However, clay’s connection to asbestos — and the known relationship between asbestos and mesothelioma — means a tie-in is plausible.
+The New York Times report does not link the cancer to his famous clay artwork.
+However, a link between the work and cancer is plausible.

 There likely are other, unreported, occurrences where clay artistry led to a mesothelioma diagnosis.
 If this description fits you, then we can help.